kwyxz/steamdeck/.emulationstation/themes/kwyxz/README.md

-## EpicNoir RetroPie Theme
+## kwyxz Theme (heavily based on EpicNoir RetroPie Theme)

-This is a modern dark RetroPie theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).
+This is a modern dark theme based on EpicNoir, which was based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).

 ---